SmintGaming/rng-tools/README.md

 The **getRandomArbitrary** function returns a random number between the specified values.
 The returned value is no lower than (and may possibly equal) min, and is less than (and not equal) max.

+`getCryptoSecureNumber(bits, base)`

+The **getCryptoSecureNumber()** function returns a cryptographically secure pseudo-random number based on the bitsize and base/radix inputted, default bitsize is 128 and default base/radix is 16(Hexadecimal).

 `getRandomPoissonDistribution(mean)`

 The **getRandomPoissonDistribution()** function returns a random poisson distributed value based on the mean given.